Thab310/cloud-resume-challenge/README.md

 # What I could have done better
 1. Use SAM CLI + AWS Toolkits to test my function locally before actually deploying it live.

+# What I learned

+1. It is better to keep your aws credentials in "github action secrets" rather than in my code for security reasons.